What are detectors and why are they important?

 For a general introduction to infrared astronomy detectors, see Rieke, G.H.
 2007, "Infrared Detector Arrays for Astronomy", Annual Reviews of Astronomy and Astrophysics, Vol. 45, pp. 77-115

-For a general introduction to JWST detectors, see Rauscher, B.J.
+For a general introduction to Webb detectors, see Rauscher, B.J.
 "An Overview of Detectors (with a digression on reference pixels)",